llm-bible/llm-bible.github.io/_publications/goyal2024context.markdown

 bibkey: goyal2024context
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.10796"}
-tags: ['Pretraining Methods', 'Training Techniques', 'Reinforcement Learning']
+tags: ['Training Techniques', 'Pretraining Methods', 'Reinforcement Learning']
 ---
 A standard practice when using large language models is for users to supplement their instruction with an input context containing new information